These are the lemon bars you’re gonna wanna make!

 If you love lemon desserts, if you love sweets, if you love Paula Deen – you’re going to love these bars.

-It makes me insanely happy to have this juice in the dead of winter and to make these bars when I’m craving springtime.
+It makes me insanely happy to have this juice in the dead of winter and to make these bars when I’m craving a light springtime lemon pick-me-up.

 Do you have to use Myer Lemon juice?